torgeirl/boreas-scheduler/deployments/2021-paper/README.md

 Boreas has options to reserve CPU and RAM for the system services.
 To ensure comparable test results vs Kubernetes' default scheduler both these values needs to be set to `0` in `src/settings.ini`.

 ## Tests
-  - Test0: deployment with 72 pods that request 100% CPU and 99% RAM of the cluster's total capacity, to verify that both the default scheduler and Boreas are capible to fill the cluster completely.
+  - Test0: deployment with 72 replicas that request 100% CPU and 99% RAM of the cluster's total capacity, to verify that both the default scheduler and Boreas are capible to fill the cluster completely.

-  - Test1:
+  - Test1: deployment based on Google's [«Hipster Shop: Cloud-Native Microservices Demo Application»](https://github.com/GoogleCloudPlatform/microservices-demo)(Apache-2.0 license), deploying a webstore to the cluster.

 ## Running the evaluation tests
 Run the tests as regular Kubernetes deployments: